You walk on your carpet or rug every day.

 Carpets and rugs have been around for thousands of years.
 The oldest carpet known to man is the Pazyryk carpet.
 This creation was 2 metres square, with a design of Persian origin.
 However, it was constructed with Turkish knots, suggesting the oldest rug is Anatolian.
 The knots have a higher density than most carpets made today and has really lasted the test of time.

-When the colonies were started, the carpets were large and made of woven wool.
-The early age carpets were oversized but as the industries grew, high quality tufted carpets (as we call it today) were being manufactured.
-It would be no less to say that the carpets till 20th century was merely a handmade bedspread to cover the floor.
-Then came the quilt pattern (crafted with wool and cotton yarn), that gave a soft and comfortable feel to the floors.
+When the British Colonies were coming into fruition, carpets were large and made of woven wool.
+These early age carpets were oversized by this standard of this era.
+But, as industries grew, high quality tufted carpets were being manufactured.
+These are what we consider ‘carpets’ today.
+Until the 20th Century, carpets were merely a handmade bedspread covering the floor.
+Then came the quilt made with wool and cotton yarn.

-As per the history of carpets, Scandinavian art carpets and stylish mid-century carpets are the most sought after and purchased interior item.
+Scandinavian art carpets and mid-century carpets are the most sought after and purchased interior item.
 The stylish design for this carpet is inspired by the modern artists that use light colours and low impact designs to make a room feel spacious or use of dark colours on carpet to give a cozy impact to the room.

 If you are looking to give a compact and vintage look to your room, antique rugs (William Morris design) of 19th and 20th century with British style of rugs weaving should be your choice.

-If you are an environmentally friendly person and go green is your mantra, the eco-friendly rugs and carpets from Morocco should be your top notch priority.
+If you are an environmentally friendly person and go green is your mantra, the eco-friendly rugs and carpets from Morocco should be your top priority.
+Berber carpets and Beni Ourain rugs are handmade combining materials from old clothing and recycled fabrics.
 These rugs and carpets come with minimalistic appeal yet distinctly modern design and therefore have become the most popular rug designs of today.